 Trish is the owner of Hip Homeschool Moms.
 She also owns Weird, Unsocialized Homeschoolers, Homeschool Travel Adventures, Only Passionate Curiosity and Love These Recipes!
 She has been married to her best friend, David, for 25 years and they have three sons (ages 23, 22 and 18).
 Trish is from the coast of North Carolina, but they now live in rural West Tennessee on a 40+ acre farm.
 She has been homeschooling since 2009 and her homeschool style leans towards a Montessori approach with a heavy emphasis on hands-on learning.
 Trish’s family is Messianic and they love studying the Scriptures, learning Hebrew and growing in their faith and walk daily.
 In her spare time, Trish loves to travel, write, work in their garden and can regularly be found trying to learn something new, modeling that learning is indeed a life-long endeavor!

-* This post may contain affiliate links or sponsored content. * We’ve all felt it…the feeling that we need to do more, be more, cram more things into our homeschool day.
+We’ve all felt it…the feeling that we need to do more, be more, cram more things into our homeschool day.
 Is it possible to achieve great things in our homeschools without working too hard or doing too much?
-Tricia Goyer gives her hard-earned insights…
+Tricia Goyer gives her hard-earned insights on concepts such as these (and so many more) in this…